glpi-project/glpi/apirest.md

 ### ERROR_GLPI_UPDATE

-We cannot update the object to GLPi.
-This error is not relative to API but to GLPi core.
+We cannot update the object to GLPI.
+This error is not relative to API but to GLPI core.
-Check the GLPi logs files (in files/_logs directory).
+Check the GLPI logs files (in files/_logs directory).

 ### ERROR_GLPI_PARTIAL_UPDATE